chrisant996/clink-fzf/README.md

 <kbd>Ctrl</kbd>-<kbd>X</kbd>,<kbd>F</kbd> | Interactively search files with ripgrep and filter results fzf.
 <kbd>Ctrl</kbd>-<kbd>X</kbd>,<kbd>Ctrl</kbd>-<kbd>F</kbd> | Interactively search files with ripgrep and filter results fzf.

-You can also run the `fzf_fg.cmd` script to invoke searching files with ripgrep and fzf.
+You can also run the `fzf_rg.cmd` script to invoke searching files with ripgrep and fzf from the command line, instead of using a key binding.

 # Overriding the default behaviors